-To get a professional verdict on whether this trend is a) worth trying and b) at all hygienic, I asked Consultant Dermatologist Dr Justine Kluk for her thoughts.
-Spoiler: pls don't try it at home.
+To get a professional's verdict on if this trend is 1) worth trying and 2) at all hygienic, I asked consultant dermatologist Dr. Justine Kluk to share her thoughts on one of the many TikTok beauty hacks on the app.

 NO WAY🤣😵 ##fyp ##foryoupage ##hack ##lifehacks ##viral ##micellarwater @garnierfr ##CreatorRevolution ##FYP♬ original sound - Cody Ryan